Irreel/Irreel/README.md

 - 💬 I have a diverse background from machine learning, data analysis to user experience research and design.
 - 🔭 I’m currently working on an exciting startup product
-- 🌱 I’m currently learning Product Management, Agentic AI, DataOps, Freestyle Hiphop
+- 🌱 I’m currently learning Agentic AI, DataOps, Freestyle Hiphop
 - 😄 [Learn more about me](https://antheaz.vercel.app)